|

 I

-Look for me when the tide is high
+am there Look for me when the tide is high

 And the gulls are wheeling overhead